BelfrySCAD/BOSL2/tutorials/Attachments.md

 }
 ```

-When `extents=false`, then the anchorpoint will be the furthest intersection of the VNF with
+When `extent=false`, then the anchorpoint will be the furthest intersection of the VNF with
 the anchor ray from the origin.
 The orientation of the anchorpoint will be the normal of the
 face at the intersection.
 If the intersection is at an edge or corner, then the orientation
 will bisect the angles between the faces.